 South Africa has truly been one of the strongest producers of golfers throughout the world.
 They have not only dominated the local sunshine tour, but has also been forced to reckon with in the international competitions.

 From the Black Knight, who entered onto each golf course like a valiant knight going into battle, to the Big Easy with his elegant swing, we have produced some of the best golfers in history!
+From making their own dents on the PGA tour to their amazing wins in our very own Sunshine tour, these three men have truly shown the world what South African golfers can do!

 Take a look at our best golfers since the year 1917: